vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/TTL.md

 # TTL (time-to-live)

 With **TTL**, **Nebula Graph** provides the ability to delete the expired vertices or edges automatically.
 The system will automatically delete the expired data during the compaction phase.
 Before compaction, query will filter the expired data.
+And the TTL data is not available.

 TTl requires `ttl_col` and `ttl_duration` together. `ttl_col` indicates the TTL column, while `ttl_duration` indicates the duration of the TTL.
 When the sum of the TTL column and the ttl_duration is less than the current time, we consider the data as expired.
 The `ttl_col` type is integer or timestamp, and is set in seconds. `ttl_duration` is also set in seconds.

-## TTL configurations
+## TTL configuration

 - The `ttl_duration` is set in seconds.
-If it is set to -1 or 0, the vertex property in the tag does not expire.
+If it is set to -1 or 0, the vertex properties of this tag does not expire.

-- If TTL is set, when the sum of the `ttl_col` and the `ttl_duration` is less than the current time, we consider the the vertex property in the tag as expired.
+- If TTL is set, when the sum of the `ttl_col` and the `ttl_duration` is less than the current time, we consider the vertex properties of this tag as expired after the specified seconds configured by `ttl_duration` has passed since the `ttl_col` field value.

-- -When the vertex has multiple tags, the ttl of each tag is processed separately.
+- When the vertex has multiple tags, the TTL of each tag is processed separately.

 ## Setting a TTL Value